 Each parent is entitled to 36 months of parental leave.
 The prerequisite for this is that parental leave is taken before the child’s third birthday.
 After that, there is only an entitlement to 24 months.
 Once the child reaches the age of eight, the entitlement to parental leave expires.

-If this is the case, an application can be made to the employer during the current parental leave period to extend the current parental leave.
-This must be done in writing and should at least include the date of the application and the desired extension period.
+If this is the case, an application can be made to the employer during the current parental leave to extend the current parental leave.
+This must be done in writing and should at least include the date of the request and the desired extension period.
 For the extension period, the desired date for the start of the extension – not the start of the current parental leave – and the desired end of the extension must be specified.

 Employers may only object to the extension if the application is made during the commitment period.